dimanikulin/dimanikulin/WorkInGL.md

 In 2022 it was quite the same

 <img src="./Images/NumberOfInterviews.jpg" alt="Number Of Interviews" />

+# Top Interviewer in Kyiv in C/C++
+Third time in row I was nomited as a Top Interviewer in Kyiv in C/C++.

+This time I have 56 interviews performed in 2023.
+And it is 1 interview in a week only.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |